operator-framework/community-operators/README.md

 Upon creating a pull request against this repo, a set of CI pipelines will run, see more details [here](./docs/ci.md).
 The pipeline will actually run the same `Makefile` commands you use to test locally.

-You can help speed up the review of your PR by testing locally, either [manually](./docs/testing-operators.md) or [using scripts](./docs/using-scripts.md)
+You can help speed up the review of your PR by testing locally, either [manually](./docs/testing-operators.md) or [using scripts](./docs/using-current-test-suite.md).
+For troubleshooting failing tests consult the [manual test steps](./docs/testing-operators.md).

-Tests not passing?
-Check [here](docs/using-scripts.md#troubleshooting).

 ## Reporting Bugs